 Qualifications of School Food Service Staff.
 Qualified nutrition professionals will administer the school meal programs.
-As part of its responsibility to operate a food service program, the District will provide continuing professional development for all nutrition professionals.
+As part of the school district's responsibility to operate a food service program, we will provide continuing professional development for all nutrition professionals in schools.4

 Sharing of Foods and Beverages.
-The District will discourage students from sharing their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.
+Schools should discourage students from sharing their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.

-Foods and Beverages Sold Individually (i.e., foods sold outside of reimbursable school meals, such as through vending machines, fundraisers, school stores, etc.)
+Foods and Beverages Sold Individually (i.e., foods sold outside of reimbursable school meals, such as through vending machines, cafeteria a la carte [snack] lines, fundraisers, school stores, etc.)

-Elementary School.
-The school food service program will approve and provide all food and beverage sales to students in the elementary school.
-Given young children's limited nutrition knowledge, food in elementary school should be sold as balanced meals.
+Elementary Schools.
+The school food service program will approve and provide all food and beverage sales to students in elementary schools.
+Given young children's limited nutrition skills, food in elementary schools should be sold as balanced meals.
 If available, foods and beverages sold individually should be limited to low-fat and non-fat milk, fruits, and non-fried vegetables.

-Middle/Junior High and High School.
-In middle/junior high and high schools, all foods and beverages sold individually outside the reimbursable school meal programs (including those sold through student stores, or fundraising activities during the school day, or through programs for students after the school day, will meet the following nutrition and portion size standards:
+Middle/Junior High and High Schools.
+In middle/junior high and high schools, all foods and beverages sold individually outside the reimbursable school meal programs (including those sold through a la carte [snack] lines, vending machines, student stores, or fundraising activities) during the school day, or through programs for students after the school day, will meet the following nutrition and portion size standards: